klkl85/iCalFromRoster/README.md

 # iCalFromRoster
-Scripts to generate iCal files from Roster spreadsheets
+Scripts to generate .ics files from Roster spreadsheets.